-Gulaab Gang is the latest addition to Bollywood’s women centric films.
+Gulaab Gang is the latest addition to Women Oriented Bollywood Movie.
 The film released on 7th of March 2014 under Sahara Movie Studios banner.
 The film is not receiving very good reviews from critics but with Gulaab Gang, Indian Cinema has expressed its desire of making women oriented films every now and then.

-Bollywood produces more than 200 Hindi films every year though it represents a slim share of total women centric films produced till date.
-Characterization of women in Indian Cinema is yet to come out of cocoons of ‘typecast’ roles like a shy, eye-candy heroine, a prop or a bold item girl.
+Bollywood produces more than 200 Hindi films every year though it represents a slim share of total Women Oriented Bollywood Movie produced till date.
+Best Female Movie Characters in Indian Cinema is yet to come out of cocoons of ‘typecast’ roles like a shy, eye-candy heroine, a prop or a bold item girl.
 Thanks to some strong-willed directors, ground-breaking portrayals of women are not scanty on Indian silver screen.

 Some of these movies are adapted from literature; some are critical commentaries on horrifying real-life incidents; some touch our hearts and the rest are eye-openers.
 Here is our list of Top 10 Women Centric Films In Bollywood you should watch.